declanoller/declanoller.github.io/_posts/2019-06-04-an-interactive-introduction-to-simulated-annealing.md

 {{CODE_SA_brach}}

 You can also vary the temperature, mean amount of change, and height difference, and hit Run again to do more iterations with the same curve.
 You can see that if you use a high $T$, it accepts all sorts of solutions, and if you use a low $T$, it only improves, but often pretty slowly.
 So this method works pretty well for these two scenarios, but it still isn't the whole story.
 To see why, let's go back to the hill climbing story and make it slightly more complex.
 While before you took a step of constant size to the left or right, pretend now that not only is your direction random, the size of the step is too; your step size probability is a Gaussian distribution with a mean of 5.0.

 And again, the sneaky expert has thrown you a curveball: they've made the hill textured as hell, with lots of local maxima.
 Now, let's see what happens when you try it with the acceptance probability from above, $p$, and a low $T$ of 0.1 (causing you to mostly only take improving steps):
 {{CODE_texture_1}}

 You never get very far, because you'd have to leave the local maximum found very early.

 You could try using a large T instead, so you won't get stuck up there.
 Here it is with $T = 80$:
 {{CODE_texture_2}}

 Well... you explore more and get a better overall score, so that's good! ...but you also never more thoroughly explore the area around the true maximum, because you're so willing to accept anything.
 So the max height you reach is closer to, but not the true maximum.

 So you can probably see the problem and a potential solution.
 You need a large $T$ at the beginning to accept worse steps to get out of local maxima, but you need a small temperature at the end to only accept better probabilities.
 This is what simulated annealing does: start with a high $T$ and slowly lower it, so the willingness to accept worse steps, $p$, goes down over time.
-You can decrease it in all sorts of ways, but a simple one is doing: $T_{i+1} = \lambda T_i$, where you can choose some $\lambda < 1$ to make $T$ start at some value and decrease to ~0 by the time you want to be done.
-Let's try the nasty problem again with this!
+You can decrease it in all sorts of ways, but a simple one is doing: $T_{i+1} = \lambda T_i$, where you can choose some $\lambda < 1$ to make $T$ start at some value and decrease to ~0 by the time you want to be done.Let's try the nasty problem again with this!
 Here it is with $T_{init} = 80$, and $\lambda = (0.01)^{1/1600}$, because I'm doing 1600 iterations:
 {{CODE_texture_3}}

 Ta da!
 You're the insane optimization expert now.
 And the cycle continues...